bollu/bollu.github.io/README.md

 # Ideas I stumble onto

-# Unsuccessful sage attempt: computing equivalent gate sets using grobner bases and module theory
+# Computing equivalent gate sets using grobner bases

-We are given the grammar:
+We are given the grammar for a language `L`:

 ```
 E = T +_mod8 T | T